gcm-explo1t/Writeups/2019/Camp2019/garage/README.md

 ![](garage1.png)

-If the QR code is decoded it said: 1n 0rd3r 2 5ee 4 flag 7ry the other 6arage
-Which firstly hinted the existence of another garage.
+If the QR code is decoded it said: `1n 0rd3r 2 5ee 4 flag 7ry the other 6arage`, which firstly hinted the existence of another garage.

 The mechanism behind the button, was a click on the remote, which send the correct solution for one of the garages.